-- 12.36.
-An Arboricultural survey was undertaken in 2016.
-There are limited numbers of trees on the site. - 12.37.
-The woodland copse to the south of Distillery Farm makes a significant contribution to the current local landscape setting and should be retained as a basis for the wider landscape for the FEZ site.
-The development of the site will clearly change the landscape setting of the copse, which is made up of semi mature trees. - 12.38.
-There are some sensitive trees along the site frontage that will be affected by the site access, but these are to be removed during the delivery of the Peppermint Junction Highways scheme, approved under application H09-1169-15.
+- 12.39.
+An Arboricultural survey was undertaken in January 2023 to update the study 2016.
+There are limited numbers of trees on the site. - 12.40.
+The woodland copse to the south of Distillery Farm makes a significant contribution to the current local landscape setting and should be retained as a basis for the wider landscape for the SLFEZ site.
+The development of the site will clearly change the landscape setting of the copse, which is made up of semi mature trees.

-12.39.
-The existing small woodland and belt of poplars lying to the west of the site should influence the design of the landscaping of the FEZ scheme itself.
+- 12.41.
+There are some sensitive trees along the site frontage that will be affected by the site access, but these are to be removed during the delivery of the Peppermint Junction Highways scheme, approved under application H09-1169-15. - 12.42.
+The existing small woodland and belt of poplars lying to the west of the site should influence the design of the landscaping of the SLFEZ scheme itself.